openpracticelibrary/openpracticelibrary/content/practice/usr.md

 ## Why use it?

-The technique is a good way to ensure the meeting/workshop stays on track and the attendees are contracting in a positive manner.
+The technique is a good way to ensure the meeting/workshop stays on track and the attendees are contributing in a positive manner.

 ## Further Information